-- (b) Improvements.
-All street improvements, including sub-base, base, pavement, curbs, sidewalks, and surface drainage shall conform to all provisions of the Salem Revised Code and the Public Works Design Standards. - (c) Alignment and grade.
+- B. Improvements.
+All street improvements, including sub-base, base, pavement, curbs, sidewalks, and surface drainage shall conform to all provisions of the Salem Revised Code and the Public Works Design Standards. - C. Alignment and grade.
 All streets shall be designed with a vertical alignment that conforms to the Public Works Design Standards.
 No grade of parkway, major arterial, or minor arterial shall exceed six percent.
 No grade of a collector street shall exceed eight percent.
-No grade of a local street shall exceed 12 percent. - (d) Dead-end streets.
+No grade of a local street shall exceed 12 percent. - D. Dead-end streets.
 When it appears necessary to provide connectivity into or through an abutting undeveloped area, a dead-end street shall be provided to the boundary of the undeveloped area.
 The street may be constructed and right-of-way may be dedicated without a turnaround unless the Planning Administrator finds that a turnaround is necessary.

-Applicant Response: This application does not include any dead-end streets.
-Hilfiker Lane is proposed to be a Type B Collector and as shown on the submitted plan sheet 7.1, the maximum grade is proposed to be 9.30% and a minimum of 1%.
-All other street grades are proposed to meet the local street standards and not exceed 12 percent (see submitted street profile sheets beginning on sheet 7.1).
+Applicant Response: This application proposes one dead-end street.
+A fire turn-around is shown on the submitted site plan to comply with applicable standards.
+Access to the stormwater facility is also located off this stubbed street, so a standard vehicle turn-around is also shown on the submitted site plan.
+This street could be extended north as property to the north develops in the future.
 All streets within this proposed subdivision were designed using the Salem Revised Code and Public Works Design Standards and meet the requirements set forth therein.
 The proposal is consistent with the codes and standards for public right-of-way.
 The criteria are met.